Slack No More: Analyzing Disney's Bold Move to Dump Slack

 Disney’s decision is a wake-up call.
 It’s time that companies relook at the risks associated with adopting cloud-based communication tools without any due diligence and security vetting.

-Let’s delve deeper into what has gone wrong and why this happened.
+Let’s understand what has gone wrong and why this happened.

 Why This Happened?
 History and the Overlooked Risks